-When it comes to discussing brachycephalic syndrome (BOAS) in dogs, we here at IndulgeYourPet are a bit torn.
-You see, brachycephalic syndrome is a medical term used to define the a “pathological” condition that typically affects “short” nosed dogs.
+When discussing brachycephalic syndrome (BOAS) in dogs, we at IndulgeYourPet are a bit torn.
+Brachycephalic syndrome is a medical term used to define a “pathological” condition that typically affects “short” nosed dogs.

-That most of the dog breeds that are affected by brachycephalic syndrome, are affected by it specifically because the affected breed has been bred to have a “short” nose!
+The problem is that most of the dog breeds affected by brachycephalic syndrome are affected by it precisely because the affected breed has been bred to have a “short” nose!

 And if you’re like us…

-Many of the dog breeds that are affected by brachycephalic syndrome just happen to be some of our favorites!
+Many dog breeds affected by brachycephalic syndrome are some of our favorites!

 For example, breeds that commonly suffer from this “syndrome” will include: